IndependentImpact/IndependentImpactHederaAfrica2025/README.md

 ### Hedera Transaction Types Used

-The platform will at maturity use virtually all the Hedera transaction types for accounts, consensus, smart contracts and tokens.
+The platform will, at maturity, use virtually all the Hedera transaction types for accounts, consensus, smart contracts and tokens.
 Our proof-of-concept currently uses the following three:

 `AccountCreateTransaction()`
 `TopicCreateTransaction()`